 A Ford Foundation Fellowship award is considered income from a non-compensatory fellowship or scholarship.
 The Fellowships Office is not required to report payments on IRS Form W-2 or 1099-MISC and will not send Fellows an official tax form.
 Fellows should contact a tax professional or a local Internal Revenue Service office to determine their individual tax liability.

-Fellows will be required to submit two progress reports during the tenure year; a mid-year progress report at the end of the fall semester, and a final report at the end of the tenure year.
+Fellows are required to submit two progress reports during the tenure year; a mid-year progress report at the end of the fall semester, and a final report at the end of the tenure year.
+Fellows are encouraged to contact the Fellowships Office before submitting a mid-year report if they encounter any difficulties at the fellowship institution or in receiving fellowship funds.
 Failure to submit required reports may result in stipend payment suspension until the requirements are fulfilled.

-Fellows are required to maintain up-to-date contact information during and after the term of their fellowship to allow the Ford Foundation to track progress and facilitate professional interaction, enrichment, and participation among Fellows.
+Fellows are required to maintain up-to-date contact information in the online Fellows module during and after the term of their fellowship to allow the Ford Foundation to track progress and facilitate professional interaction, enrichment, and participation among Fellows.
 In addition, Fellows may be asked to complete periodic surveys that assist the Ford Foundation in evaluating the effectiveness of this program.

 Conference of Ford Fellows